Jackstraw Inference for AJIVE Data Integration: TCGA Breast Cancer Data

-Figure \ref{over} gives insight about gene/CNR loadings and jackstraw significance.
-Each panel contains colored curves which show the sorted loadings for each gene/CNR.
+We consider how the jackstraw significance relates to the gene/CNR loadings in Figure \ref{over}.Each panel contains colored curves which show the sorted loadings for each gene/CNR.
 The x-axis represents the full set of the sorted features.
 The y-axis shows the corresponding loadings.
 Recall loading vectors have length one, so the sum of the squared entries must be one.
 In each panel, the curves show joint components 1 (black), 2 (green), and 3 (yellow).
-Each variable is also plotted using jitter plots (i.e. random heights) for joint components 1,2,3.
+Each variable is plotted using jitter plots (i.e. random heights) for joint components 1,2,3.
+Jackstraw significant genes or CNRs are identified with a red dot and non-significant features with a blue dot.
 The GE loadings are very similar across the three curves in the left panel, yet the CNV loadings are substantially different in the right panel.
-In particular, CNV has very few CNRs with very negative loadings as discussed around Figure \ref{bar}.
+In particular, CNV has very few CNRs with very negative loadings.
 Relatively speaking, the signal and gene expression is spread over more genes, so there are fewer loadings that are much different from zero.
-Jackstraw significant genes or CNRs are identified with a red dot and non-significant features with a blue dot.
 There are 20249 genes and only 806 CNRs, thus the jitter plots on the left are much denser than those on the right.
 In both panels, joint component 1 has more significant features than joint components 2 and 3.
 This is consistent with the fact that joint component 1 has the most shared variation and is driven mostly by Basal subtype information, which is known to be associated with large genomic changes \cite{hoadley2018cell}.
 Generally, features with large loadings tend to be more significant.

-Figure \ref{bar} displays the top 40 significant CNRs with the largest absolute loading values for joint component 2.
-These are drawn from the extremes of the green curve in the right panel of Figure \ref{over} highlighting the extremely negative values.
-The strongest on the negative side are more associated with Her2 \& LumB vs the positive side LumA.
-These top features are found only in chromosomes 17 and 8, which are highly associated with Her2 positive cancers.
-The 17q21.1 CNR is within the ERBB2 (HER2) amplicon that is an important gene in both Her2 enriched and LumB cancers.
-Prior work \cite{weigman2012basal} has shown that 8q is most enriched in Her2 positive cancers.
-This clearly shows that the jackstraw analysis has picked up biologically important regions previously identified in these types of cancers.
-This defines a clinically important subset of breast cancers that can be treated with drugs that target Her2.
+Comparing these significant genes with prior work \cite{weigman2012basal} shows the jackstraw analysis has picked up biologically important regions previously identified in these types of cancers.
+Detailed analysis is shown in Section 4.3 of Xi Yang's dissertation \cite{yang2021machine}.